 These infinity-corrected, imaging microscope objectives for visible to NIR wavelengths provide 4X, 10X, 20X, 40X, or 60X magnification.
 Plan Fluorite objectives, also called a plan semi-apochromat, are corrected for four wavelengths.
 These are well suited for color photomicrography.
 The RMS60X-PFC features variable coverslip correction; it has a rotating correction collar that changes the distance between the objective elements, allowing the coverslip correction to be adjusted from 0.11 mm to 0.23 mm.

 All of these objectives are excellent for brightfield microscopy, while the RMS10X-PF, RMS20X-PF, RMS40-PF, and RMS60X-PFC objectives are also excellent for DIC microscopy.
 These objectives use standard RMS threading.
-To use these objectives with a different thread standard, please see our RMS thread adapters.
+To use these objectives with a different thread standard, please see our microscope objective thread adapters.

 The Nikon Plan Fluorite Objectives provide 4X, 10X, 20X, 40X, or 60X magnification.
 They are designed to have high transmission in the UV to NIR wavelength range and to produce flat images across the field of view.
 These multi-purpose objectives can be utilized for brightfield microscopy, fluorescence microscopy, and polarization-sensitive observations.
 The N10X-PF, N20X-PF, N40X-PF, and N60X-PF objectives are also good for both darkfield and DIC microscopy.

 Each objective is designed for use with a tube lens focal length of 200 mm and is compatible with our DIY Cerna® Systems.
-They use M25 x 0.75 threading, which can be converted to other thread standards using Thorlabs' selection of M25 x 0.75 adapters.
+They use M25 x 0.75 threading; to use these objectives with a different thread standard, please see our microscope objective thread adapters.

 These objectives are designed for use from -18 °C (0 °F) to 60 °C (140 °F) and are not recommended for use at extreme temperatures.